 SNC-Lavalin is a fully integrated professional services and project management company.
 It is Canada’s largest engineering and construction company by revenue and employees.

 The company has a worldwide presence in over 50 countries providing comprehensive end-to-end project solutions starting right from designing, engineering, construction management, to operations and maintenance.
-SNC-Lavalin reports its results for Engineering and Construction or E&C (66% of 2019 revenues), and Professional Services & Project Management or PS&PM (34%).
-It caters to E&C clients across various markets like EDPM (41% of revenues), infrastructure (12%), nuclear (10%), and capital (3%).
-Capital is SNC-Lavalin’s investment, financing, and asset management arm.
-Its Project business comprises of Resources and infrastructure EPC projects.
-Resources segment provides a full suite of delivery services to the oil & gas and mining & metallurgy sectors.
+Its reportable segments are EDPM (53% of revenues), infrastructure (30%), nuclear (13%), resources (2%) and capital (2%).
+Capital is SNC-Lavalin’s investment, financing, and asset management arm while its Project business comprises Resources and infrastructure EPC projects.

 - Ticker: TSE:SNC